jtschuster/ekho/pc_recorder/README.rst

 PC Recording
 ================

-This folder contains Teensy firmware for recording IV surfaces when connected to a computer and tools for converting the recorded data into useable formats.
+This directory contains Teensy firmware for recording IV surfaces when connected to a computer and tools for converting the recorded data into useable formats.
 The converted data is used to emulate and display IV surfaces on the screen.

 Directories
 -----------